CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex01_Explore_Purview_Audit.md

     >**Note:** It can take up to 60 minutes for recording to be fully active across all workloads.
 You don't need to wait here — continue with the lab.

-#### If the button doesn't appear or you get an error — PowerShell fallback
+    >**Note:** If the button doesn't appear or you get an error — PowerShell fallback

-If you don't see the blue bar, or enabling it returns an error, enable auditing directly with PowerShell.
+1. If you don't see the blue bar, or enabling it returns an error, enable auditing directly with PowerShell.
 This is a common, fully supported alternative.

 1. On WIN1, type **PowerShell** in the Windows search box, right-click **Windows PowerShell**, and choose **Run as administrator**.
 Select **Yes** at the prompt.